-If you believe that you have a non-pecuniary conflict of interest in a matter you are dealing with that is not significant and that does not require further action, you must still disclose your interest in writing to the general manager as soon as possible and explain why you believe it is not significant.
+If you believe that you have a non-pecuniary conflict of interest in a matter you are dealing with that is not significant and that does not require further action, you must still disclose your interest in writing to your manager as soon as possible and explain why you believe it is not significant.
+The general manager is to disclose their interest to the mayor.

-The general manager will help you decide how to manage your interest.
+Your manager (or the mayor if you are the general manager) will help you decide how to manage your interest.